rycon/playwright/readme.md

 With the above, we needed to be certain that breaking changes to the API were handled correctly, either by creating a new version of the endpoint, or by ensuring the UI and API were released at the same time.

 You can find my Insomnia export in the root of this repo.
 I have examples for REST and GraphQL endpoints.

+## Debugging Failed Tests
+In the pytest.ini file, I've set the test resulr output to report only fails, and to display them as verbose.
+When tests pass, the output will only state all tests have passed.
+When any test fails, the output will display all failures with  details about the failure.

+In the case if UI tests, the expected result is displayed along with the actual.
+This makes it clear why the test assertion failed.

+A similar output is displayed for API failures, where the request, response, and expected are displayed.

 ## Linters and Formatters